 As a result, it helps us burn off excess adrenaline that we produce when we are at a heightened state of anxiety.

 The Harvard medical school recently published a post where they recommend yoga as one of the activities that can help you to reduce anxiety and relax.

-During this time of travel restrictions and isolation, yoga is a gentle yet effective way to maintain your health & fitness as it’s something that you can easily keep up with while homebound.
+Millions of people have found it to be a gentle yet effective way to maintain your health & fitness as it’s something that you can easily keep up from the comfort of your home.

 Note: This page contains product affiliate links.
 We may receive a commission if you make a purchase after clicking on one of the links.
 However, this has no bearing on our reviews and comparisons.